SinghHrmn/SinghHrmn/README.md

 ### Hi, I'm Harmandeep Singh 👋

+I'm an Open-Source Contributor.
+Selected in GSoC'20, working with CVE Binary Tool sub-org @Python Software Foundation.
+Skilled in Python and C++ I'm looking for opportunities where I can showcase my skills.

 - 🔭 I’m currently working on ...
 CVE Binary Tool
 - 🌱 I’m currently learning ...
 Selenium
 - 👯 I’m looking to collaborate on ...
 Python